 5. Napoleon

-This breed was named after Napoleon Bonaparte based on its small size.
+This Napoleon cat breed was named after Napoleon Bonaparte based on its small size.
 A mix of a Persian cat and a Munchkin cat, this is a relatively new breed that seldom reaches weights above 9 pounds.

 The Napoleon breed is playful and active and doesn’t like to be left alone.
-It likes human company but is also happy with other animals including dogs and cats.
+It likes human company but is also happy with other animals, including dogs and cats.

 6. Ocicat

 This playful cat breed loves attention.
 The Ocicat resembles a wild cat but is very playful and loving.
 They are a medium to large cat breed with a smooth coat.
-Their markings are distributed across their bodies – and each hair on their coat contains more than one colour.
+Their markings are distributed across their bodies – and each hair on their coat contains more than one color.

 The Ocicat breed was created by crossing Siamese and Abyssinian cats together and then later breeding with an American domestic short hair.
 The breed was registered in 1966.

 Ocicats love to play and will see most items in your home as potential toys.
 They are also friendly cats who like to welcome strangers.
-They don’t like being alone and do get bored easily so a sibling is often a good idea.
+They don’t like being alone and do get bored easily, so a sibling is often a good idea.

 7. American Curl